icidasset/diffuse/src/Static/About/About.md

 - WAV
 - WEBM

+<small><em>Note, support may vary depending on your <a href="https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers#Index_of_media_container_formats_file_types">browser</a>.</em></small>

 <div id="CORS" />

 ### CORS

-There's only one thing you need to do yourself so that your service will work with the application, and that's setting up [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing).
+There's only one thing you need to do yourself so that the service you chose will work with the application, and that's setting up [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing).
 Here are the instructions you'll need for each service:

 <div id="CORS__S3" />